tkareine/MiniFuture/README.md

 Performance
 -----------

 There's a benchmark in `ToyFutureBenchmark/main.swift`.
-It builds complex nested futures (`futEnd` variable in the code) in a loop `NumberOfFlatMapChains` times and composes them into one huge composed future (`fut` variable).
-Then it waits for the results.
+It builds up complex nested futures (the `futEnd` variable in the code) in a loop `NumberOfFutureCompositions` times and chains them into one big composite future (the `fut` variable).
+Then the benchmark waits for the future to complete.

-We repeat this `NumberOfIterations` times to get the arithmetic mean and standard deviation of time spent completing each huge future.
+We repeat this `NumberOfIterations` times to get the arithmetic mean and standard deviation of time spent completing each composite future.

-Compile it with Release build configuration, using -O compiler flag.
+Compile it with Release build configuration, which enables `-O` compiler flag.
 Then run it from the terminal.

-Example run on my laptop (MacBook Pro 2,6 GHz Intel Core i7 Haswell, 16 GB 1600 MHz DDR3):
+Example run with MacBook Pro 2.6 GHz Intel Core i7 Haswell, 16 GB 1600 MHz DDR3:

 ```
 $ ./ToyFutureBenchmark
+iterations: 100, futures composed: 2000

-warm up: 2.07 s (± 0.01 s)
+warm up: 220 ms (± 3 ms)
-measure: 2.07 s (± 0.01 s)
+measure: 220 ms (± 2 ms)
 ```

-Total memory consumption stayed below 60 MB.
+Total memory consumption of the process stayed below 50 MB.

 Future work
 -----------

 * Should `Try<T>` be replaced with `Either<L, R>`, so the client could decide the type for failure cases?
-* Implement cancellation and timeouts
+* Implement future cancellation and timeouts
 * Implement more composition operations